wave-centre/cibig/docs/course_materials/OMICS/omics.md

 #### <span>

-* search for reference genome of _Bathycoccus prasinos_
+* Search for reference genome of _Bathycoccus prasinos_
-* using either `datasets` command from NCBI, or from NCBI web site [https://www.ncbi.nlm.nih.gov/datasets/genome/](https://www.ncbi.nlm.nih.gov/datasets/genome/), download genome (sequence and annotation) into `banks`
+* Using either `datasets` command from NCBI, or from NCBI web site [https://www.ncbi.nlm.nih.gov/datasets/genome/](https://www.ncbi.nlm.nih.gov/datasets/genome/), download genome (sequence and annotation) into `banks`

 * What are the formats of the files present in this directory ?
 * What do you think these file contains?